How does a sales funnel work?

 Retention

-Retain customers and drive referrals
+Retain the customer and encourage referrals

 Advanced tutorials, exclusive newsletters, loyalty programs